slonka/slonka.github.io/_posts/2018-10-19-node-diy-distributed-tracing.markdown

 ## Part 3 - naive approach

-So far we know how to inject our custom headers with some unique identifier, but how do we know keep track of the headers when we have multiple requests comming through?
+So far we know how to inject our custom headers with some unique identifier, but how do we know keep track of the headers when we have multiple requests coming through?

 A naive implementation might look something like this: